lucasvolkmer/d2l-en-branch/chapter_preliminaries/linear-algebra.md

 \end{bmatrix}.
 $$

-We can think of multiplication by a matrix $\mathbf{A}\in \mathbb{R}^{m \times n}$ as a transformation that projects vectors from $\mathbb{R}^{n}$ to $\mathbb{R}^{m}$.
-These transformations turn out to be remarkably useful.
-For example, we can represent rotations as multiplications by a square matrix.
-As we will see in subsequent chapters, we can also use matrix-vector products to describe the most intensive calculations required when computing each layer in a neural network given the values of the previous layer.

 Podemos pensar na multiplicação por uma matriz $\mathbf{A}\in \mathbb{R}^{m \times n}$ como uma transformação que projeta vetores de $\mathbb{R}^{n}$ a $\mathbb{R}^{m}$.